Tomodovodoo/Parse_Klik_en_Klaar_logs/README.md

 - **Log Type Extraction**
   Identifies log types from their filenames (e.g., `syslog.log` → `syslog`).
 - **CSV Output**
-  Generates a separate CSV file for each log type in an `output` folder.
+  Generates a separate CSV file for each log type in an sequential `output` folder.
 - **Lightweight**
   Single executable (or two source files) that quickly parse and reorder your log lines.